MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/redis-support.md

 **This article applies to:** ✔️ Version 4.19.0 ✔️ Version 5.13.0

+This article describes how you can use Spring Cloud Azure and Spring Data Redis together and provide various types of credentials for authentication to Azure Cache for Redis.

 [Azure Cache for Redis](/azure/azure-cache-for-redis/) provides an in-memory data store based on the Redis software.
 [Redis](https://redis.io/) improves the performance and scalability of an application that uses backend data stores heavily.

-This article describes how Spring Cloud Azure and Spring Data Redis can be used together and provide various types of credentials for authentication to Azure Cache for Redis.

-## Supported Redis version
+## Supported Redis versions

 For supported versions, see [Current versions](/azure/azure-cache-for-redis/cache-how-to-upgrade#current-versions).